LKHK2022/Data-Visualisation-Using-Tableau/README.md

 Displays geographical changes in employment across the UK.
 Allows for quick identification of regions with significant employment changes.
 Interactive features to zoom and filter by specific regions.

-2. Tree Map
+3. Tree Map
 Provides a high-level overview of employment changes across various industries.
 Visualizes which sectors have seen the most significant employment changes, allowing for easy comparison.

-3. Bar Chart
+4. Bar Chart
 Compares employment rates across different regions of the UK.
 Helps users quickly spot trends in regional employment patterns.
 Interactive filters to display specific data points by time period, sector, or region.

-4. Bubble Graph
+5. Bubble Graph
-Displays the relationship between employment changes and other key factors, such as population size and industry growth.
+Displays the relationship between employment changes and region.
 Allows users to filter and adjust the graph for a deeper dive into data insights.

 Key Tableau Skills Used 🛠️
 Data Connection & Importing: Used Tableau’s data connection features to import and clean datasets for analysis, ensuring accuracy and consistency.
 Calculated Fields: Applied calculated fields to derive new insights, such as employment change percentages, from raw data.